 - Available to Erasmus Students: Yes

-Lectures on Wednesdays, Thursdays and Friday 10 a.m. - 11 a.m., for the first seven weeks of the semester.
+Lectures on Wednesdays and Fridays 10 a.m. - 11 a.m, for the entire semester.

 Requirements of Entry